-- Respond to daily Operation Encompass notices when required. - Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of pupils. - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where Female Genital Mutilation has been identified - Zubair Patel/Bilal Mulla will ensure that all staff involved in direct case work of vulnerable pupils, where there are child protection concerns/issues, have access to regular safeguarding supervision. - The DSL will also keep the Head teacher informed of any issues, and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - We will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, and Planning and Core Group meetings, as well as team around the family meetings (TAF). - Provide reports as required for meetings.
+- Respond to daily Operation Encompass notices when required. - Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of pupils. - Refer suspected cases, as appropriate, to the relevant body (children's social care duty and advice team, Channel programme, and/or police), and support staff to comply with their mandatory reporting duties in cases where Female Genital Mutilation has been identified.

+- Zubair Patel & MI Bilal Mulla will ensure that all staff involved in direct case work of vulnerable pupils, where there are child protection concerns/issues, have access to regular safeguarding supervision. - The DSL will also keep the Head teacher informed of any issues and liaise with local authority officers and relevant professionals for child protection concerns as appropriate. - We will ensure representation at appropriate inter-agency meetings such as Initial and Review Child Protection Conferences, Planning and Core Group meetings, as well as team around the family meetings (TAF). - Provide reports as required for meetings.
 If we are unable to attend a meeting, a written report will be sent.
-Reports will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a pupil in school is subject to an inter-agency child protection plan or any multi-agency risk management plan, the designated safeguarding lead will contribute to the preparation, implementation and review of the plan as appropriate.
+Reports will, wherever possible, be shared with parents/carers at least 24 hours before the meeting. - Where a pupil in school is subject to an inter-agency child protection plan or any multi-agency risk management plan, the designated safeguarding lead will contribute to the preparation, implementation and review of the plan as appropriate.

 The full responsibilities of the DSL are set out in Annex C of Keeping Children Safe in Education (KCSiE) - Role of the designated safeguarding lead.
-All designated safeguarding leads and deputy safeguarding leads must read and comply with this (https://www.gov.uk/government/publications/keeping-children-safe-in-education--2)
+All designated safeguarding leads and deputy safeguarding leads must read and comply with this.

+the second secon (https:/ /www.gov.uk/ government nublications /keening-ch ildren-safe-iı n-education2 111660317 , 50101111110110 pasiications , Keeping en march sale n . caacation =